pvkarthikk/subprocess_manager/README.md

 # subprocess_manager
 The subprocess_manager library provides a simple and convenient way to manage subprocesses in C++.
-It allows you to easily create, start, and monitor subprocesses, as well as retrieve their output and return codes.
+It allows you to easily create, start, and monitor subprocesses asynchronously, as well as retrieve their output and return codes.
 ## Usage
-The subprocess_manager library provides a simple and convenient way to manage subprocesses in C++.
-It allows you to easily create, start, and monitor subprocesses, as well as retrieve their output and return codes.

 ```cpp
 #include <subprocess_manager.h>